 Hydrogeology.
 The effective design of hydraulic containment systems requires a thorough understanding of site hydrogeology in order to choose the optimal locations of and pumping rates for wells.
 Incomplete hydrogeologic characterization can lead to systems that do not achieve complete containment or that pump excessive amounts of groundwater, leading to increased pump-and-treat costs.
-Thus, the more complex the hydrogeologic setting, the more challenging will be the design of an optimal hydraulic containment system.
-There are no depth limitations associated with hydraulic containment other than those associated with well drilling, although costs are expected to increase as well depth increases.
+Thus, the more complex the hydrogeologic setting, the more challenging will be the design of an optimal hydraulic containment other than those associated with hydraulic containment other than those associated with well drilling, although costs are expected to increase as well depth increases.